5. TUDOR COINS

 Scotland, too, had supported Warbeck and it was not until 1499 that a peace treaty was signed, followed by the marriage of Henry's daughter, Margaret, to the Scottish king, James IV.
 Such policies of Henry VII not only kept England out of foreign wars but also, through a series of commercial treaties, enriched the nation.

 Domestically Henry was at pains to secure as much wealth as possible to free himself from dependence on Parliament.
-This was accomplished by a prudent management of finances, greater efficiency in administration and increasing revenues from, for example, customs duties by encouraging exports.
+This was accomplished by a prudent management of finances, greater efficiency in administration and increasing revenues, for example, from customs duties by encouraging exports.
 This was augmented by a ruthless application of fines and levies.
 When he died in 1509 he left to his son, Henry VIII, a secure realm and a large fortune.

-Unfortunately, Henry VIII, notorious for his several wives and the break with the catholic church which led to the Reformation, deserved greater opprobrium for the ruin that he brought to the kingdom, which, among other things, necessitated the first debasement of the English coinage.
+Unfortunately, Henry VIII, notorious for his several wives and the break with the Catholic church which led to the Reformation, deserved greater opprobrium for the ruin that he brought to the kingdom, which, among other things, necessitated the first debasement of the English coinage.

-Almost immediately Henry VIII began to make war on France as an ally of Spain.
+Almost immediately he became king, Henry VIII began to make war on France as an ally of Spain.
 An expedition that landed near Bayonne ended in failure and the English navy was disastrously defeated at Brest in April 1513.
 Undeterred, Henry invaded northern France with a large army, capturing Tournai.
 Meanwhile a Scottish invasion as an ally of France was defeated at Flodden, resulting in the death of the Scottish King, James IV.
-The minority of his successor, James V, whose mother and regent was Henry's sister, Margaret ensured peace for a while.
-A treaty with France followed in 1514 but a new French king, Francis I, brought about a revival in French martial prowess and aroused Henry's jealousy by his successes.
+The minority of his successor, James V, whose mother and regent was Henry's sister, Margaret, ensured peace for a while.
+A treaty with France followed in 1514, but a new French king, Francis I, brought about a revival in French martial prowess and aroused Henry's jealousy by his successes.

 England, however, benefited initially from a new rivalry between Spain and France, both of whom wanted an alliance to offset the power of the other.
 In 1520 there came the famous meeting between France and England in the pageant known as the Field of the Cloth of Gold, despite which England became a firm ally of Spain and in 1522 joined in a war against France.
 This culminated in a resounding victory for Spanish arms in 1525, to which the England involvement was peripheral.
-In an effort to curb Spain's growing power, England blundered into allying itself with France, both countries declaring war on Spain in 1528.
+In an effort to curb Spain's growing power, Henry blundered into an alliance with France, both countries declaring war on Spain in 1528.
 The Peace of Cambrai the following year left England isolated once again.

 From 1527 Henry VIII had been seeking a divorce from his wife, Catherine of Aragon.
 This partly contributed to the rift with Spain and resulted from attempts to incur favour with the Pope by supporting him in his struggles with the Spanish Emperor, Charles V. By 1530 Henry felt he had waited long enough and began the process that led to the final break with Rome.
 The pregnancy of his mistress, Anne Boleyn, added impetus and by 1534 the transfer of papal power to the king was complete.
 The dissolution of the monasteries quickly followed.

-The Crown was greatly enriched by the proceeds from confiscation of Church assets as well as, for eight years, the prudent administration of Thomas Cromwell, but five years of upheaval took their toll.
+Henry was greatly enriched by the proceeds from confiscation of Church assets as well as, for eight years, the prudent administration of Thomas Cromwell, but five years of upheaval took their toll.
 With the downfall of Cromwell, Henry took the reigns of government on himself and almost immediately got embroiled in Continental politics again.
 A new war with Scotland began in 1542 and ended with a rout of a Scottish army that led to the death of their king but left the pro-French faction in control.
-Any gain was temporary, as Henry's bungled attempts at diplomacy afterwards revived Scottish nationalism to the extent that hostilities again broke out and continued virtually to the end of the reign.
+Any gain was temporary, as Henry's bungled attempts at diplomacy afterwards revived Scottish nationalism to the extent that hostilities again broke out, and continued virtually to the end of the reign.

-When Mary died of cancer in 1558, her sister Elizabeth, daughter of Anne Boleyn and Henry VIII's only surviving child, became queen.
+When Mary died of cancer in 1558, her half-sister Elizabeth, daughter of Anne Boleyn and Henry VIII's only surviving child, became queen.
 Her reign ushered in a new era of prosperity and greatness that laid the foundation which finally established England on the world stage.

 For the first years of her reign, the country was at peace while Elizabeth struggled to establish herself, treating the Catholics with moderation, which gradually won them over.
 The intransigence of the Puritans compelled her to take action against them and forced them into a degree of conformity, but in 1567 Mary, Queen of Scots, herself a great granddaughter of Henry VII, was driven from Scotland and became the focus of Catholic plots to supplant Elizabeth.
 Although imprisoned by Elizabeth the thoughtless intrigues of Mary and her supporters eventually led to her execution.

 The central themes of Elizabeth's policies were good government at home and sound finances.
 Throughout she maintained an uneasy alliance with Philip II of Spain that served both rulers well, but the strains proved too much.
-The main cause of the break was growing rivalry between Spain and England in the newly discovered Americas, aggravated by Spanish involvement in the many plots against the Queen with their support of Mary, Queen of Scots, and the fomentation of rebellion in Scotland against the Anglophile regents.
+The main cause of the break was growing rivalry between Spain and England in the newly discovered Americas, aggravated by Spanish involvement in the many plots against the Queen and their support for Mary, Queen of Scots, and the fomentation of rebellion in Scotland against the Anglophile regents.
 Successive crises and minor skirmishes brought open conflict with Spain in 1585 which was to last to the end of Elizabeth's reign.
 The greatest danger was the Spanish Armada of 1588, which was to link up with Spanish forces in the Netherlands and invade England.
 Although this was defeated there were several more attempts afterwards which met with a similar lack of success.
 As a prelude, Mary, Queen of Scots, was executed in 1587 for approving yet another plot against Elizabeth that had already been betrayed to Walsingham, the head of Elizabeth's secret service.

 With some startling successes and quite a few failures the war dragged on and was further complicated in 1595 by a rebellion in Ireland which embroiled Elizabeth's armies and became a constant drag on the royal purse until finally suppressed in 1600.
 Yet at the same time, English merchants began to open up new trade routes, colonies were established in America and, for the most part, the English navy began to rule the sea lanes.